jainrishabhk16/devops_test_task/README.md

             ├── main.tf
             ├── outputs.tf
             └── variables.tf
 ```

 #### Folder Structure
 - **Environments**
   - We will be creating the three folders for Dev, UAT, and Prod for all three environments.
-  - These folders will be having the terraform files which will be calling the modules for deploying the AWS services in the respective environments.
+  - These folders will have the terraform files which will call the modules for deploying the AWS services in the respective environments.
-  - All environments will be having different variables, so we can separate the environments based on the variables.
+  - All environments will have different variables, so we can separate the environments based on the variables.
+  - The environment directory will have the `main.tf`, `terraform.tfvars`, `provider.tf`, `backend.tf`, `locals.tf` and `variables.tf` files for every environment we will be deploying.

 - **Modules**
-  - We will be creating the modules for the services which we will be deploying the services.
+  - We will be creating the modules for the services for which we will be deploying the services.
+  - This directory will contain the WAF, VPC, Load Balancer, Kubernetes and EKS Module

+### Steps to deploy
+- We need to change the directory to the environment we want to deploy.
+- Run terraform init
+- Run terraform plan -out plan
+- Once you find the terraform plan as expected, run `terraform apply plan`.
+This command will deploy our resources on AWS.